kksgandhi/personal_site/inter-rater reliability.md

 [[Coding Manual For Qualitative Researchers-Saldana]] pg (35|58) says 80-90\% agreement is good

 For Cohen's Kappa, Landis and Koch 1977 The measurement of observer agreement for categorical data (biometrics) talks about appropriate interrater reliability.

+For multiple codes, do IRR based on the primary code (first code in the list?)